Determining the Hubble Constant with AGN-assisted Black Hole Mergers: Measuring the Hubble Constant

 \section{Measuring the Hubble Constant}

-Using the expected $N_{\rm gal}$ shown in Fig. \ref{fig:HubbleConst} (bottom), we computed the expected uncertainty $\sigma_{\rm H_0}$ with which we will be able to measure the Hubble constant.
+Using the expected $N_{\rm gal}$ shown in Fig. \ref{fig:HubbleConst} (bottom), we computed the expected uncertainty $\sigma_{H_0}$ with which we will be able to measure the Hubble constant.
 Our results are shown in Fig. \ref{fig:HubbleConst} (top).
-We see that within 5 years we expect to reach an uncertainty of $\sigma_{\rm H_0}/H_0\approx 1\%$ and 0.5\% for our 1\% and 10\% models, respectively.
-This precision is sufficient to help resolve (or deepen) the discrepancy between $H_0$ measurements using Type Ia supernovae and the cosmic microwave background.
+We see that within five years, with observing run O5, we expect to reach an uncertainty of $\sigma_{H_0}/H_0\approx$ 12\% and 4\% for our 1\% and 10\% models, respectively.
+This precision may be sufficient to help resolve (or deepen) the discrepancy between $H_0$ measurements using type Ia supernovae and the cosmic microwave background.

-For comparison, we also estimated $\sigma_{\rm H_0}/H_0$ expected for neutron star mergers.
-We carried out this calculation similarly to that above for black hole mergers, with the appropriate merger rate and detector sensitivity.
-We neglected the effect of galaxy peculiar velocities that are important in the case of neutron star mergers, making our neutron-star-merger estimate optimistic.

-We took into account that not all neutron star mergers will have an electromagnetic counterpart.
-For currently published detections by LIGO/Virgo this fraction is 50\%, but it is likely to drop further as more distant events are found by more sensitive gravitational-wave detectors.
-We therefore considered a realistic electromagnetic detection fraction of 10\%, as well as the optimistic case of 100\%.
+For comparison, we show $\sigma_{H_0}/H_0$ expected for neutron star mergers.
+We assume $\sigma_{H_0}/H_0=1/7$ for a single BNS event, the uncertainty estimated from GW170817 \citep{GW170817_H0}.
+Because of the serendipity of GW170817, this is an optimistic choice for the single event BNS $H_0$ uncertainty.
+For currently published detections by LIGO/Virgo, 50\% of neutron star mergers have redshift information from an electromagnetic counterpart, but it is likely to drop further as more distant events are found by more sensitive gravitational-wave detectors.
+We therefore consider a realistic electromagnetic detection fraction of 10\%, as well as the optimistic case of 100\%.

 Our results for neutron star mergers are shown in Fig. \ref{fig:HubbleConst}.
-We see that if all neutron star mergers have a detected electromagnetic counterpart, then the obtained $\sigma_{\rm H_0}/H_0$ is similar to that for our AGN model with 1\% host galaxy fraction.
-For comparison, a similar calculation was carried out for neutron star mergers by Chen et al. \cite{2018Natur.562..545C} whose results are similar to ours assuming 100\% electromagnetic detection fraction.
+We see that if all neutron star mergers have a detected electromagnetic counterpart, this constitutes the most precise case for the obtained $\sigma_{H_0}/H_0$.
+For comparison, a similar calculation was carried out for neutron star mergers by \cite{2018Natur.562..545C} whose results are similar to ours assuming 100\% electromagnetic detection fraction.
+If 10\% of both neutron star and AGN-driven black hole mergers have their redshift determined, then we find that these sources offer comparable precision for measuring $H_0$.

-If only 10\% of neutron star mergers have an identified host galaxy, or if 10\% of AGN-assisted mergers have identified host galaxies then we find that the precision of AGN-assisted black hole mergers is potentially as much as an order of magnitude better.